 What's the most important priority in your life?
-What about in your church?
-These are questions worthy of your time and attention.
-If you're a follower of Jesus, the answer to both questions should be the same: the gospel of Jesus Christ.
-The most pressing need, I believe, for followers of Jesus today is the need to elevate the gospel above all.

-You see, the gospel is more than simply the entry rite into Christianity, the ABCs, the diving board off which we jump into the pool of Christianity.
-It's the whole pool.
+In your family?
+In your church?
+If you're a follower of Jesus, the answer to all of these questions should be the same: the gospel of Jesus Christ.
+What Christians need most today is to elevate the gospel above all.
+The gospel, you see, is more than simply the entry rite into Christianity.
+It's not just the ABCs of the Christian life; it's the entire alphabet.
+It's not just the diving board off which we jump into the pool of Christianity; it's the whole pool.

-In 1 Corinthians 2:2 Paul said he had resolved "to know nothing" while he was with the Corinthians "except Jesus Christ and him crucified."
-In 1 Corinthians 15:3 he said the gospel was "most important."
+The apostle Paul said he had resolved "to know nothing" while he was with the Corinthians "except Jesus Christ and him crucified" (1 Cor.
+2:2).
+For him, the gospel was the only message worth proclaiming to the world (see 15:3).
+It was the one priority his life was about.
+What about you?

-In Romans Paul said:

-I am not ashamed of the gospel, because it is the power of God for salvation. ...
-In it the righteousness of God is revealed from faith to faith.
+In his letter to the Romans, Paul wrote, "I am not ashamed of the gospel, because it is the power of God for salvation. ...
+In it the righteousness of God is revealed from faith to faith" (Rom.
+1:16-17).
+That conviction explains why Paul insisted on keeping the gospel above all.
+Nothing else in all of the New Testament-except for Jesus Himself-is referred to as the very power of God.

-ROMANS 1:16-17